michelesr/thesis/src/ci.md

 For `gasistafelice`, the main repository and developer forks are located on Github server.
 The fork used in this chapter can be obtained by cloning the git repository at `https://github.com/michelesr/gasistafelice`.
-The `dev` branch contains the new commit by the developer, while the `master` branch is aligned with the upstream.
+The `dev` branch contains the latest change introduced by the developer, while the `master` branch is aligned with the upstream.

 ### Docker Compose configuration

 Gasista Felice is configured, through `docker-compose.yml`, to pull the images for the application components from Docker Hub, and to mount the source code of the application from the local repository to allow changes to be reflected inside the container.
 This approach is perfect for development, where every change to the code has to be applied immediately without the rebuild of the images, but in production the code is copied when the images are built and changes imply rebuilding.

 The components Dockerfile are designed to always do a COPY instruction to copy the source code from the repository at build time, but if the `docker-compose.yml` contains mount instruction, the content copied at build time is replaced with the content of the repository that resides in the developer host.
+This is normal in a UNIX-like system where during the mount the content of the directory specified as mount point is replaced with the content of the mounted file system.

-To provide a Continuous Integration testing environment closer to the production environment, a new `docker-compose.yml` is required:
+To provide a Continuous Integration testing environment closer to the one used in production, a new `docker-compose.yml` is required:

     proxy:
       build: ./proxy